winterakdong/treasure-hunter/README.md

 ### Step 2 - Control the Game Loop
 After building the game in the setup, you will need to continually take in user input.
 Make sure your game loop takes in the user input, handles it updating the game state (changing a room, taking an item, etc.) then takes in a new user command.

-Because of how the interfaces are setup, you should be able to follow the pattern that has been laid out to build this functionality over several methods in the `Game` class.
+Because of how the interfaces are setup, you should be able to follow the pattern that has been laid out to build this functionality over several methods in the `App` class.

 ## Requirements
 <hr>